-This study reported the occurrence and types of carbapenem-resistant genes present in hospital-acquired carbapenem-resistant Gram-negative bacteria pathogens using real time PCR.
-For the carbapenem susceptibility tests performed, the criteria used for carbapenem resistance was strictly based on simultaneous resistance of bacteria isolate to Imipenem and Meropenem [10] [15].
-There has been an increase in the prevalence of acquired metallo-beta-lactamases globally though there is paucity of data from Africa, particularly in Nigeria [15].
-In Nigeria, there have been various reports on prevalence of carbapenem-resistant Enterobacterales from many parts of the country [9]; this necessitated the need for this study on the profile of genes responsible for carbapenem resistance.
-The absence of carbapenem-resistant genes in the bacterial isolates that were phenotypically resistant to carbapenems suggests that other antibiotic resistant mechanism might be at play [16].
+This study reported the occurrence and types of carbapenem-resistant genes present in hospital-acquired carbapenem-resistant Gram-negative bacteria pathogens using conventional PCR.
+For the carbapenem susceptibility tests performed, the criteria used for carbapenem resistance was strictly based on simultaneous resistance of bacteria isolate to Imipenem and Meropenem [17] [20].
+There has been an increase in the prevalence of acquired metallo-beta-lactamases globally,though there is paucity of data from Africa, particularly in Nigeria [20].
+In a similar study in India, the prevalence of carbapenem-resistant hospital-acquired infection is 17.5% [21].
+In Nigeria, there have been various reports on prevalence of carbapenem-resistant Enterobacterales from many parts of the country especially from clinical sources.
+In a 2023 systematic review of carbapenem resistance in Nigeria, they reported mean prevalences of carbapenem resistant bacteria in North East (NE) as 7.5%, North West (NW) 31.2%, North Central (NC) 19.2%, South East (SE) 25.4%, South South (SS) 21.3%, South West (SW) 24.3% and Lagos 14.22% [14].

+This necessitated the need for this study on the profile of genes responsible for carbapenem resistance.
+The absence of carbapenem-resistant genes in the bacterial isolates that were phenotypically resistant to carbapenems suggests that other antibiotic resistant mechanism might be at play [22].
 These resistant mechanisms include efflux pumps activities, impermeability of the outer membranes, target site modification and other carbapenemases.

 New Dehli metallo-beta-lactamase gene (blaNDM) was the most prevalent carbapenem-resistant gene in this study.
-The blaNDM is globally distributed and has been reported in US, European and African nations [17].
-Metallo-beta-lactamases have the ability to hydrolyze most beta-lactam antibiotics, ubiquitous in hospital setting and their encoding genes are easily transferred [4].
-NDM gene is transmitted within bacteria species by plasmid through horizontal transfers and studies have shown that E.coli spp are among the highest carriers [18][19] This is comparable with the findings in this work and is suggestive of hospital transmission of a common multidrug resistant strain.
-Enterobacter hormaechei, a clinically important nosocomial pathogen, have both Verona integron-encoded metallo-beta-lactamase(VIM) and
+The blaNDM is globally distributed and has been reported in US, European,Asian and African nations [10][23].
+Metallo-beta-lactamases have the ability to hydrolyze most beta-lactam antibiotics, they are ubiquitous in hospital setting and their encoding genes are easily transferred [4].
+NDM gene is transmitted within bacteria species by plasmid through horizontal transfers and studies have shown that E.coli is among the highest carriers [24][25].
+This is comparable with the findings in this work and is suggestive of hospital transmission of a common multidrug resistant strain.
+Other studies on carbapenem-resistance in Nigeria reported blaNDM and blaOXA-181 genes in extended spectrum β-lactamase (ESBL) producing E.coli and K.pneumoniae in Lagos hospitals[26].
+K.pneumoniae strains haboring blaCTX-M-1 and blaSHV genes were also reported in Lagos hospitals[27].

-NDM genes, this is comparable to other research findings mainly in Asia where carbapenem-resistant E.hormaechei carrying multiple carbapenamases have been reported [21],[20],[22],[23].
+Enterobacter hormaechei, a clinically important nosocomial pathogen, have both Verona integronencoded metallo-beta-lactamase(VIM) and NDM genes, this is comparable to other research findings mainly in Asia where carbapenem-resistant E.hormaechei carrying multiple carbapenamases have been reported [28],[29],[30],[31].
 Although in Nigeria, there is paucity of information on blaVIM in hospital-acquired E.hormaechei infections.
 The blaVIM gene was first detected in Italy in 1999 from a clinical sample and has subsequently been reported around the Mediterranean region but its detection in Lagos might be a case of imported antibiotic resistance strains due to international travels by Nigerians to such regions (Isreal, Rome and Saudi Arabia) for pilgrimage.